Romulo-Moraes/Anemone/README.md

 ### is_the_library_compiled(anemone_struct lib);
 Helper function, tells you whether the library is comipled.
 Return value can either be ANEMONE_TRUE or ANEMONE_FALSE.

+### does_the_optional_argument_exist
+Helper function, useful to verify whether an optional flag was declared and can be fetched with the get_optional_argument() function.
+Return value can either be ANEMONE_TRUE or ANEMONE_FALSE.

 ### get_count_of_positional_arguments(anemone_struct lib);
 Helper function, returns the count of defined positional arguments name.
 Returns value is an unsigned int.